bilal9897/Portfolio-Inspired-by-Netflix/README.md

 ❤️ Acknowledgment

-Inspired by Netflix's cinematic UI and built using clean, modern web design principles.
+Designed and developed with inspiration from Netflix's cinematic UI and modern design principles.